 Hypotheses for premiums under the Katie Beckett program must relate to (but are not limited to) outcomes, such as beneficiary familiarity with premiums as a feature of commercial coverage, and likelihood of enrollment and enrollment continuity.
 Hypotheses for suspension or disenrollment for non-compliance must relate to (but are not limited to) outcomes such as the following: beneficiary compliance with demonstration requirements, enrollment continuity, and health status (as a result of greater enrollment continuity).
 The evaluation will also assess insurance and health outcomes of former beneficiaries disenrolled or suspended or voluntarily separating from the program.
-Furthermore, hypotheses for the waiver of retroactive eligibility must relate to (but are not limited to) the following outcomes: likelihood of enrollment and enrollment continuity, enrollment when people are healthy, and health status (as a result of greater enrollment continuity).
+Furthermore, hypotheses for the waiver of retroactive eligibility must relate to (but are not limited to) the following outcomes: likelihood of enrollment and enrollment continuity).
 The state must include hypotheses and measures related to access to managed long term services and supports, as well as improved health outcomes and beneficiary satisfaction for CHOICES and ECF CHOICES programs.